-This includes creating and updating user configurations and roles, defining Media Library user groups, and viewing setting overall account preferences, and viewing usage statistics, graphs, and other reports.
+This includes adding users, updating user configurations and roles, defining Media Library user groups, and viewing or setting overall account preferences, and viewing usage statistics, graphs, and other reports.

 There are many types of users who are a part of any Digital Asset Management workflow.
 When you define users in Cloudinary, you assign a role to each one.
 These roles control the areas of the Cloudinary console that a user can access or modify.